DataFire/Integrations/integrations/generated/amazonaws_codedeploy/README.md

 ### InvalidKeyPrefixFilterException
 * InvalidKeyPrefixFilterException `object`: The specified key prefix filter was specified in an invalid format.

+### InvalidLifecycleEventHookExecutionIdException
+* InvalidLifecycleEventHookExecutionIdException `object`: A lifecycle event hook is invalid.
+Review the <code>hooks</code> section in your AppSpec file to ensure the lifecycle events and <code>hooks</code> functions are valid.

+### InvalidLifecycleEventHookExecutionStatusException
+* InvalidLifecycleEventHookExecutionStatusException `object`: The result of a Lambda validation function that verifies a lifecycle event is invalid.
+It should return <code>Succeeded</code> or <code>Failed</code>.

 ### InvalidLoadBalancerInfoException
 * InvalidLoadBalancerInfoException `object`: An invalid load balancer name, or no load balancer name, was specified.